 The prices are from 1140€ VAT including the accommodation and transportation to and from the airport as well as breakfast and dinner meals.
 Any snacks and lunch is the responsibility of the traveler.
 Gasoline for the snowmobile is also not included in the price, so customers pay for what they use.

-Because the accessible snowmobiles had a direct impact on accessible tourism, Artic Adventures received the 2013 bronze medal in the Grand Prix du Tourisme Québécois in the categories of adventure tourism and ecotourism.
-It recognizes the professionalism of Arctic Adventure and also our motivation to propose tailor made holidays to everyone.
+Because the accessible snowmobiles had a direct impact on accessible tourism, Arctic Adventures received the 2013 bronze medal in the Grand Prix du Tourisme Québécois in the categories of adventure tourism and ecotourism.
+It recognizes the professionalism of Arctic Adventure and also our motivation to propose tailor-made holidays to everyone.

 Three professional guides compose Arctic Adventure.
 One will be present at every journey in order to address any security concerns and assist passengers whenever needed.
 He will be your driver, guide, mechanic and cook.
 Arctic Adventure is a small, friendly business designed to ensure safety and a pleasant atmosphere with the objective is to create a memorable experience!